Stephen A. Schwarzman, Founder and Chairman

 David Qingzhong Pan is Executive Dean of Schwarzman Scholars at Tsinghua University, overseeing the program’s daily operations and responsible for organizing an innovative course to encourage active engagement between students and industry leaders.
 As an entrepreneur, David worked in the IT industry as an Engineer, Director of R&D, CEO and Chairman, and was granted various awards for technological innovation in China.
 Returning to academia in 2004, David served as Director of the Development Office of the Tsinghua University School of Economics and Management (SEM), where he was also in charge of activities of the School’s Advisory Board, and taught courses and conducted research in managerial economics, corporate governance, and Chinese economic history.
 David received his BE in Applied Mathematics and Computer Science, ME in Economics and PhD in Finance from Tsinghua University, and his MS in Engineering Economic Systems at Stanford University.

-Associate Dean, Academic AffairsRead Bio Close Bio
+Associate Dean for Academic AffairsRead Bio Close Bio

 Associate Dean, Student LifeRead Bio Close Bio